hilarygoh/NE-Tas_Rock_Properties/README.md

 Project Sponsor: KUTh Energy Ltd, Australia

 # PDF ONLY
-This repo only contains a PDF of my honours thesis and is split into several sections.
+This repo only contains a PDF of my honours thesis, split into the main thesis and appendices.
 Please contact me for access to original measurement and calculation data.
 Data types are photos and CSV files.

 # Abstract